 MBL is part of the larger Macquarie Group, which includes Macquarie Group Limited (MGL) and its subsidiaries (referred to as 'Level 3').
-APS 330 does not require disclosures relating to the 'Level 3' Group, however, some limited Level 3 disclosures are made in this report (refer sections 4.1 and 4.2).
+APS 330 does not require disclosures relating to the 'Level 3' Group, however, some limited Level 3 disclosures are made in this report (refer section 4.0).